Make Your Mark on Innisfil Beach Park

 • New community garden

-• Relocated motorized boat launch and short-term slips and dredging in Lake Simcoe to accommodate necessary depth for boats
+• Relocated motorized boat launch and short-term slips and dredging in Lake Simcoe to accommodate the necessary depth for boats

 • Landscaping, drainage improvements, and planting of trees

-* Requires relocation of baseball diamond offsite prior to construction
+* Requires relocation of baseball diamond off-site prior to construction

 Phase 3 - Proposed Design 2033/2034, Construction 2035/2036